jerrycodesomething/ADA/README.md

 in this course.
 For certain sub-problems, the various problem-solving techniques and algorithm implementations taught throughout this WIA2005 Algorithm Design and Analysis were adapted and modified to meet the requirements of those problems.
-In addition to that, various external libraries and APIs were used in addition to the native Python libraries to help solve the various problems in this project.
+In addition to that, various external libraries and APIs were used in addition to native Python libraries to help solve the various problems in this project.
 Workloads were delegated equally among the 5 group members with